-Mary Norville, a Language Arts teacher here at ACA, has the side income of being a caretaker for a disabled person, and she says that her husband is a scientist and if not for both of those things she couldn’t afford to teach.
+Mary Norville, a Language Arts teacher at ACA, has the side income of being a caretaker for a disabled person, and she says that her husband is a scientist and if not for both of those things, she couldn’t afford to teach.

-She loves teaching at ACA.
-She is drawn to it because it’s a charter school, but thinks ACA teachers get paid less than public school teachers and wishes she got paid more, but knows she’d hate teaching at a non-charter public school.
-Her favorite thing about teaching at ACA is “The energy, creativity, the humor of the students, my peers.”
+Norville loves teaching at ACA, she is drawn to it because it’s a charter school, but thinks ACA teachers get paid less than public school teachers and wishes she got paid more, but knows she’d hate teaching at a traditional public school.
+Her favorite thing about teaching at ACA is “the energy, creativity, the humor of the students, my peers…”

-Sarah Head, a social studies teacher and Education Specialist here at ACA, has a small farm just up the road from ACA where she and her family grow flowers and raise livestock.
+Sarah Head, a social studies teacher and Education Specialist at ACA, has a small farm just up the road from ACA where she and her family grow flowers and raise livestock.
 She sells her flowers locally and they raise livestock as food for the family, she has a husband and two daughters.
-Mrs. Head loves teaching at ACA, her favorite thing about working at ACA are the students (they’re why she teaches) and the flexibility and community we have at ACA.
-Although she enjoys teaching she wishes she was paid more and thinks ACA teachers get paid less than public school teachers.
+Ms. Head loves teaching at ACA, her favorite thing about working at ACA are the students (they’re why she teaches) and the flexibility and community we have.
+Although she enjoys teaching, she wishes she was paid more and thinks ACA teachers get paid less than public school teachers.
 When asked if she would quit her other job if she was paid more for teaching she said “not totally.’’
-When asked if her farm was for income or if it was a hobby she said “I try to make it less a hobby and more for income”.
+When asked if her farm was for income or if it was a hobby she said “I try to make it less a hobby and more for income.”

 It isn’t just ACA teachers that need a little extra income.
 A 2018 study by the Oregon Center for Public Policy said that Oregon’s teachers were paid 22% less than workers in the private sector with similar levels of education and experience.
 This is because of a lack of funding for Education in the state of Oregon, and since charter schools get even less funding, their teachers are affected even more than public school teachers.
 So most likely your teachers aren’t teaching for the money, they’re teaching because they care about you and want to have a positive effect on the community and the world.